Parish Family Night - Wednesdays at 6:30pm

 The Ladies of St. Matthew is a fun and vibrant group that conducts many activities throughout the year.
 Bake sales, church meals, party planning and support are just some of what they do.
 Contact the church office for the time and location of their next meeting!

-Our Men's Fellowship Group meets on the third Tuesday of each month.
-There is a light dinner, and then we discuss subjects of importance to us as Orthodox men.
-Presently, we are reading and discussing "Repentance and Confession" by Hieromonk Gregorios.
-6:30 pm.
-Call the church office for locations.
+Our Men's Fellowship Group meets on the third Tuesday of each month at 6:30pm.
+Following a potluck dinner the group gathers to read about and discuss subjects of importance to Christian men.
+Contact the church office for more details and locations.

 Fr.
 George has an ongoing ministry on youtube!